Complexity is not Enough for Randomness: Introduction

 A way to see this for $H_{\text{Haar}}$ in \eqref{eq:Hrandunitary} is to consider its spectrum.
 Recall that the nearby eigenvalues of a random Hamiltonian repel each other, and the spectrum behaves as a one-dimensional Coulomb gas confined in a potential.
 The potential determines the particular ensemble of Hamiltonians.
 In a mean field approximation, the spectral density can be determined from the static equilibrium of the Coulomb gas on this potential; the binding force of the potential balances the Coulomb repulsion of the rest of the particles.
 This produces some profile for the mean density of eigenvalues, with a vanishing denisty as one approaches the so-called spectral edges.

-On the other hand, the Hamiltonian $H_{\text{Haar}}$ has approximately uniform spectrum on an interval.
+On the other hand, the Hamiltonian $H_{\text{Haar}}$ has approximately uniform spectrum, i.e. mean density of states, on an interval.
 Therefore, it can only arise as a highly atypical member of any ensemble of Hamiltonians defined by a smooth potential.
 In this sense, the Hamiltonian \eqref{eq:Hrandunitary} is exponentially unlikely to be generated \cite{MECKES2004508}.

 If, on the contrary, $H_{\text{Haar}}$ is to represent a typical member of an ensemble of Hamiltonians, the measure in the space of Hamiltonians defining this ensemble has to be able to counter the eigenvalue repulsion locally to generate a uniform density close to the edges.
 This can only happen provided that the measure defined by the potential is extremely concentrated, like for instance for the case of an infinite well potential.
 Still, this is not enough to construct \eqref{eq:Hrandunitary}.
 Finer spectral properties, like the long-range eigenvalue repulsion, needs to be modified for $H_{\text{Haar}}$ given that the phases of a Haar random matrix belong to the unitary circular ensemble \cite{mehta2004random}.
 For instance, eigenvalues at opposite edges of the interval must possess a strong repulsion, even if they are far away from each other.
 Therefore, the measure in the space of Hamiltonians needs to incorporate all of these features, which are highly artificial from the point of view of the universal features of random Hamiltonians.